mjbradvica/MediatorBuddy/README.md

 What does MediatorBuddy give you?

 - :telephone: A consistent interface for communication between your presentation and application layer.
-- :clipboard: An implementation of the [RFC 9457](https://www.rfc-editor.org/rfc/rfc9457.txt) spec for consistent and user friendly API error responses.
+- :clipboard: An implementation of the [RFC 9457](https://www.rfc-editor.org/rfc/rfc9457.txt) spec for consistent and user-friendly API error responses.
 - :construction_worker: A base controller that handles generic boilerplate for you.
 You may find that you no longer need to unit-test anything in your presentation layer.
 - :hammer: Extendable: You can define custom application status states and return a specific status code.
 - :currency_exchange: Modifiable: Override a status return code, title, or detail message.